tannerntannern/blog/source/_posts/2019-01-21-Creating-an-Engraved-Leather-Effect-with-CSS.md

 We will not be creating the actual letters in this step, but notice how the gold is clearly "painted" on to the existing bumps and crevices.
 We will be using [Blender](https://www.blender.org/) achieve this effect.

 {% colorquote info %}
-I should also note that this does not need to be gold if you want to go for a different look.
-You could also do black ink on brown leather, for example, and the steps should be pretty much the same.
+If you do not want to go through the hassle of creating your own textures, you can skip sections 1.1 - 1.7, as I will be giving away my textures at the end of the article.
+However, if you wanted to go for a slightly different effect, such black text on brown leather, or even red paint on concrete, these steps will be very helpful for you.
 {% endcolorquote %}

 ### Step 1.1 - Get Blender